 A second course that delves further into computational problem solving, now with a focus on an object-oriented perspective.
 There is a continued emphasis on basic software design, testing & verification, and incremental development.
 Key topics include theoretical abstractions such as classes, objects, encapsulation, inheritance, interfaces, polymorphism, software design comprising multiple classes with UML, data structures (e.g. lists, trees, sets, maps, and graphs), exception/error handling, I/O including files and networking, concurrency, and graphical user interfaces.
 Additional topics include basic software design principles (coupling, cohesion, information expert, open-closed principle, etc.), test driven development, design patterns, data integrity, and data security.
 (Prerequisite: C- or better in SWEN-123 or CSEC-123 or GCIS-123 or equivalent course.)
 Lab 6 (Fall, Spring, Summer).

 This course teaches the student the essential technologies needed by NSSA majors, focused on PC and mainframe hardware topics.
 They include how those platforms operate, how they are configured, and the operation of their major internal components.
 Also covered are the basic operating system interactions with those platforms, physical security of assets, and computing-centric mathematical concepts.
-Lab 2, Lecture 4 (Fall, Spring).
+Lab 2 (Fall, Spring).

-Students choose one focus and complete all three courses
+Students choose one focus and complete three courses:

 Advanced Routing and Switching